janoleko/LaMa/README.md

 This package contains convenient R-wrapper functions of the forward algorithm used to estimate hidden Markov models (HMMs) via direct numerical maximum likelihood estimation.
-The algorithm calculates the likelihood recursively as a matrix product (see [Zucchini et al. 2016](https://www.taylorfrancis.com/books/mono/10.1201/b20790/hidden-markov-models-time-series-walter-zucchini-iain-macdonald-roland-langrock)).
+The algorithm calculates the negative log-likelihood recursively as a matrix product (see [Zucchini et al. 2016](https://www.taylorfrancis.com/books/mono/10.1201/b20790/hidden-markov-models-time-series-walter-zucchini-iain-macdonald-roland-langrock)).
 Thus, implementation in C++ offers 10-20 times faster evaluation times.
 Several versions are contained, including homogeneous HMMs and a general